Contact Management Systems

 Many firms in the financial services industry use contact management systems (CMSs) to track their dealings with high net worth and corporate executive clients and prospects.
 This is especially likely if the firm has segmented its sales force and restricted contact with such persons to designated high net worth financial advisors, high net worth specialists, or senior investment bankers.

 A CMS is also important for cultivating and nurturing client relationships.
-You have recorded all of their important information, which is easily accessible and used to provide clients with optimum service.
+Important client information is recorded and stored for easy access, which helps to provide clients with optimum service.

 Using a Contact Management System

 Each time a firm representative has had contact with the client or prospect, whether in person, by telephone, by e-mail or by postal mail, they are to enter details of that contact into a CMS.
 The purpose of recording this information is to: